mattlucht/batch-planner/README.md

 its first visible month, so the following 3 months give you the forward look.

-## Hosting on GitHub Pages later

-Since this is a plain static site, moving it to GitHub Pages is
-straightforward:

-1. Push this folder to a GitHub repo.
-2. In the repo's Settings &rarr; Pages, set the source to the branch/folder containing `index.html` (e.g. `main` / `/root`, or a `docs/` folder if you move things there).
-3. GitHub will publish it at `https://<your-username>.github.io/<repo>/`.

-One thing to know: because data lives in each visitor's own browser `localStorage`, a GitHub Pages deployment won't automatically share data between you and your team &mdash; each person who opens the page starts with their own empty (or sample) data, and you'd pass data around via the Export/Import JSON feature.
-If you later want everyone to see the same live data, that needs a small backend and a real database behind it, which would be a bigger step up from this version.

 ## Sample data

 The Data tab has a **Load sample data** button that fills in a handful of